 King’s ransom for educational content

 Teachers have always been dedicated creators of syllabus, producers and performers of lesson plans, best marketers to pilot their projects with early adopters (aka students).
 Today’s educators are more that #JustaTeacher, familiar with ins and out of the process, and tech savvy as never before.
 In fact, curriculum writers are among the hottest jobs on the EdTech market.
-So make sure you have a bunch of domain experts in your team before the start.
+So make sure you have a bunch of domain experts among those who make an educational app.

 Four pillars of an e-learning app design